 For many, the scent of fresh baked cookies stimulates both salivary glands and a sense of comforting nostalgia.

 “Food is the great equalizer,” says Katie Bottrell, Group Delphi’s Vice President of Marketing and Growth.
 “Everyone needs to eat and almost everyone enjoys eating.
-Providing a welcoming environment an appealing spread will guarantee interest and get people talking.”
+Providing a welcoming environment and an appealing spread will guarantee interest and get people talking.”

 That said, be sure to keep in mind who you want to attract to your exhibit.

-For health food fans, Bottrell suggests a fresh smoothie or juice bar, with refreshments served in compostable or reusable branded cups.
+For health food fans, Bottrell suggests a fresh smoothie or juice bar, with refreshments, served in compostable or reusable branded cups.

-“There’s no one snack-fits-all approach, so think deeply about how you engage and attract your audience,” she says.
+“There’s no one-snack-fits-all approach, so think deeply about how you engage and attract your audience,” she says.

 Moreover, hospitality isn’t only about consumables — some audiences will gravitate toward a relaxing spa environment.
 Draw them in with subtle essential oil scents or a calming water feature.
-These will provide an alluring sense of calm and respite from the hectic trade show floor.
+These elements provide an alluring sense of calm and respite from the hectic trade show floor.

-Add touches of luxury and exclusivity.
+Add Touches of Luxury and Exclusivity

 “To provide the opportunity for deeper engagement with your most desirable customers, provide a VIP area with a selection of higher quality hospitality offerings,” says Bottrell.
 “An invite-only lounge created with a selection of beautiful barriers offers the opportunity for a curated engagement with your audience— without adding zeros to your final invoice.”